 as Euros and Yen.
 Euros share of currency reserves is now at 21%.

 If you are looking for up and coming reserve currencies, the Chinese renminbi is a

 growing force, although its current share is only 2.3% in forex reserves.
-Nonetheless, the yuan is getting more
+Nonetheless, Chinese yuan (CNY)

 - Casey Daily News